 “I’m fat, short, skinny” – these are opinions you may hold and are most likely not true.
 Body image is often a distortion from reality.

 Body image can affect self esteem (generally this is accepted according to Miller and Downey, 1999, though there is some disagreement).
 If you have poor body image you may also suffer from low self esteem and a lack of confidence.
 This appears to be quite a common problem these days due to the reasons so far given.

-Although the ideals portrayed on TV and in the media focus on being slim and youthful, anyone can experience positive body image no matter what their appearance.
+Although the ideals portrayed on TV and in the media focus on being slim and youthful, anyone can experience a positive body image no matter what their appearance.
 We’ll take a look at techniques you can try a bit later.

-Often women try to impress men with their looks and appearance and consequently feel self conscious about their body shape and their weight.
+Often women try to impress men with their looks and appearance and consequently feel self-conscious about their body shape and their weight.
 In fact, most men, (in my experience as a guy), see beauty in women of all shapes and sizes.
 Attractiveness does not always lie in appearance.
-In my opinion, the most attractive quality in a woman is having self confidence and a positive outlook on life.
+In my opinion, the most attractive quality in a woman is having self-confidence and a positive outlook on life.
 Appearance does matter, but not as much as most women believe.